Lower Slaughter

 Never mind.
 I'm trying to forget that on top of our annual subscription fee to rub shoulders with such people we're having to pay £79.00 for two nights.
 I can only assume they felt charging forty pounds a night was just a little too cheeky.
 Thank The Lord this is our last venture around the UK, and whilst I will be very sorry to part with 'Freddie Fendt' next year, I'm just gonna love cancelling my Caravan & Motorhome Club subscription.

 So here we are on a Sunday afternoon.
 My darling Chef having tested herself for Covid 'cos she's felt so bad and getting a negative result, she's having now to console herself with only having a 'Ferocious Cold'' as she describes it, has taken herself off for a lie down, which is the most sensible thing for her to do.
-I, in the meantime shall upload this nonsense and put the telly on and watch a film on telly.
+In the meantime I shall upload this nonsense and put the telly on and watch a film.
 We don't have a very good television signal here, we keep getting bits of interference, but I reckon if I keep blinking my eyes I won't notice it.

 A Polaris ICBM missile, as carried by RN submarines before being replaced by Trident.